TechnicJelle/CMGT_GraduationReport/report.typ

 and in a "Mixed mode", where all the dependencies are compiled in Release mode, but the program itself is compiled in Debug mode.

 With those two files full of frametimes, I can then compare the two programs' performance, by graphing the data.
+All the values will be displayed in microseconds (µs), because nanoseconds are too small to be useful for this kind of data, and milliseconds (ms) are too large.

-I will create a plot of all the frametimes, and calculate the following statistics:
+I will create a line plot and a histogram of all the frametimes, and calculate the following statistics:
-- The average frametimes (Nanoseconds)
+- The average frametimes
 - The standard deviation
 - Highs (1%, 0.1%, 0.01%)
 - Lows (1%, 0.1%, 0.01%)
-- The frame-to-frame deviation of the frametimes
+- The frame-to-frame deviation of the frametimes //TODO

 I will also graph the occurrences of each frametime, to see how many frames were rendered with which times.
 This is useful to see the grouping of the frametimes, and to see if there are any outliers.